Valve guide wear, refers to excessive clearance, between valve stem and valve guide.

-- The flow of exhaust past the exhaust guide creates a venturi effect that can pull oil down the guide.
+- The flow of exhaust, past the exhaust guide; creates a venture effect, that can pull oil down the guide.

 Oil in the exhaust system on late model vehicles with catalytic converters; may cause the converter to overheat and suffer damage.

-Inadequate valve cooling and premature valve failure is another problem; that can be caused by worn guides or ones with excessive clearance.
-About 75% of the heat from a typical valve is conducted to the seat.
+Inadequate valve cooling and premature valve failure is another problem; that can be caused by valve guide wear or ones with excessive clearance.
+About 75% of the heat from a typical valve, is conducted to the seat.
 The remaining 25% goes up the stem and out through the guide.

-Worn guides can also contribute to valve breakage.
-The guides support and center the valves as they open and close.
-A worn guide will allow the valve to wobble slightly as it opens.
-This will cause it to drift off-center with respect to the seat.
+Valve guide wear, can also contribute to valve breakage.
+The guides support and center the valves, as they open and close.
+A worn guide, will allow the valve, to wobble slightly as it opens.
+This will cause it to drift off-center, with respect to the seat.

-Intake valve stem-to guide clearance for most passenger cars ranges from .001 to .003 in.
-Because of extra heat exhaust will be .002 to .004 in.
-Diesel engines as a rule have looser specs on both intake and exhaust guides than gasoline engines.
+Intake valve, stem-to guide clearance for most passenger cars, ranges from .001 to .003 in.
+Because, of extra heat, the exhaust, will be .002 to .004 in.
+Diesel engines as a rule, have looser specs; on both intake and exhaust guides than gasoline engines.

 Engine Exhaust Smoke

-So, Valve guide wear a sign of serious issues with your engine.
-Consequently, Properly sealed valves are crucial to your engine’s compression.
-Finally, If you believe your vehicle is having valve guide problems; you should take it to a certified professional mechanic and have it thoroughly evaluated.
+So, valve guide wear is a sign of, serious issues with your engine.
+Consequently, properly sealed valves, are crucial to your engine’s compression.
+Finally, if you believe your vehicle is having, valve guide problems; you should take it to a certified professional mechanic and have it, thoroughly evaluated.